Alex Rodman: Futsal

 Rodman has represented England in futsal, making five appearances between 2006 and 2007, and had also been a member of the English and British Universities squad whilst studying Business at Nottingham Trent University.

 England C

 Rodman made his England C debut on 26 May 2010 against the Republic of Ireland, coming on as an 89th-minute substitute.
 He made his second appearance on 15 September 2010 against Wales semi-pro, scoring the second goal in a 2–2 draw.
 Rodman was then picked for the squad that would play Belgium on 9 February 2011 but withdrew due to becoming a Football League player.

+Personal life

+Rodman holds degrees in Business Studies from Nottingham Trent University and Sports Directorship from Manchester Metropolitan University.
+He is a founding partner at Sterling James Wealth Management, intending to offer greater financial help to former professional sportsmen.

+Following his retirement from football, Rodman signed up for the Clutch Pro Tour, a UK golf development tour feeding into the Challenge Tour.